MaxRobertsDear/CV/README.md

-## <a name = "drivers">What Drives Me - Motivations and Background</a>
+## <a name = "education">Education</a>

-Highly interested in technologies that bring about positive change.

-**Master's Final Year Project**
-My passion for progressive technologies led me to build a [lung-on-a-chip](https://www.linkedin.com/in/maxrobertsdear/#experience-section) (Experience Section - Research Assistant).

-* Rapid learning - I learned an entirely new discipline, biochemical engineering, for my final year project.
-* Prototyping - I fabricated a simple example to familiarise myself with the process before adding complexity.
-* Attention to detail - I was working to the micro mm (1×10^−6 m) to ensure a laminar flow along the channels.
-* Collaborative growth - though I completed the project alone, I reached out for guidance in lab methodologies.

-**Engineering Consultant**
-To enact positive change, I sought out a career in sustainable development.

-* Communication - I liaised with stakeholders and multi-disciplinary teams to deliver energy efficient buildings on time, to spec, and on budget.
-* Presentation - I produced content for and presented at client meetings.
-* Workshops -  I led the mechanical discipline at external project workshops with multi-disciplinary teams.

-**New Challenge: Software Engineering**
+#### Software Engineering Course: Makers Academy (2019)

 In the pursuit of a more challenging career, I decided upon Software engineering (and wrote a [blog post](LINK) about it).
 * TLDR: more challenging, greater variation in work, faster paced environment, young (and exciting) industry.

-## <a name = "education">Education</a>

-#### Software Engineering Course: Makers Academy (2019)

 The self-led curriculum at Makers Academy developed my skills in applying a methodical approach to solving new problems using industry best practice:

 * [OOP](BLOGLINK) [TDD](BLOGLINK), [MVC](BLOGLINK)
 * [Agile](BLOGLINK), [Extreme Programming (XP)](BLOGLINK)
-* Version control software (Git) experience.
+* Version control (Git)
-* Understanding of web standards accessibility and best practice.
+* Web standards accessibility